Floquet theory based on new periodicity concept for hybrid systems involving $q$-difference equations: Introduction

-\item[I.3.]
-Since the shift operators $\delta_{\pm}$ helps us to characterize the backward and forward steps on a time scale, the periodic time scale can be redefined to be the one satisfying the following property:
+\item[I.2.]
+We may use shift operators $\delta_{\pm}$ with certain properties to obtain a backward and forward motion on a general time scale.
+Similar to (\ref{P}) a periodic time scale in shifts can be defined to be the one satisfying the following property: